mpcahn/ProsperLiveProject/README.md

 Change the search field in the Update view of the JPNotifications controller to a dropdown that just filters for Hires and Graduates.

+Update the date in the JPLatestContact table for a specific user when the email icon is clicked in the table on the Update view of the JPNoticiations controller.

 ### StudentRundown

 In the StudentRundown index view, move the group of buttons to be to the right edge of the container.